-You can also use it to preview instrument by clicking on the keyboard.
-The currently selected instrument (in the project explorer) will play on the currently selected channel (in the sequencer).
+You can also use it to preview instrument by clicking on the piano.
+The currently selected instrument (in bold in the project explorer) will play on the currently selected channel (in bold in the sequencer).

-Horizontal lines in the piano rolls are align with the notes of the piano.
-The vertical lines represents multiple levels of subdivisions:
+Horizontal lines in the piano rolls are aligned with the notes of the piano.
+The vertical lines represent multiple levels of subdivision:

 In FamiTracker tempo mode, you do not have access to the individual frames, so the dashes lines will not be visible.